contentstack/contentstack-cli/README.md

 # Built.io Contentstack Command Line Interface(CLI).

 ## Installation
-**Note: This version of Built.io Contentstack CLI can be used only for V3 stacks.
-Use CLI version 1.x, for V2 stacks.**

 Run the following command in a Terminal or Command Prompt to globally install the latest version of Built.io Contentstack CLI on your system: